 At some point, you might get a popup that says “No more room” for new widgets on the databoard.
 There is limited space, yes, but you can make more room by simply resizing a few widgets.
 Each databoard is actually divided into squares where you place widgets, arranged in 4 rows and 8 columns – which means you can have up to 32 widgets on one databoard.

 I would suggest you don’t do that but arrange them nicely, with some expanding through 4 squares and some through 2 – but only if you want your report to look fantastic.

 When you’re happy with how your report looks, you can share it with your team members or clients.
-You can’t download the report but only share it via a link which can be protected with a password.
+You can download the report and share it via a link which can be protected with a password.
 You can also schedule regular snapshots which means the tool will send updates on selected metrics on a regular basis.

 Databox has one neat feature where you can create a Carousel of databoards, so you won’t have to send and share 3 or 4 links for each social networks you want to track, but you can choose to bring them together in a Carousel mode.
 Here’s how it looks.